chuanqisun/mugen/docs/20241013-project-brief.md

 - **Concurrent**: Parallel dispatch of actions, powered by Elm architecture.
 - **Graph modeled**: Everything as node, connected by causal links
 - **Grain of the web**: HTML and URL as first class citizen.
 Easy to parser.
 Easy to traverse.

+## Metaphors

+- Shell: task and flow control for a kernel, with scripting
+- Notebook: sequential cells of computation
+- Browser: hypermedia and navigation